-The fostering approval process takes around eight months from your initial enquiry through to approval and is vital in helping to determine whether foster caring is right for you.
-We also need to make sure that we are placing children within a stable environment.
+The fostering approval process takes around eight months from your initial enquiry through to approval and is it’s really important to help to determine whether foster caring is right for you.
+We also need to make sure that we’re placing children in a stable environment.

 To help you get a better understanding of how the fostering process works and what's involved we've compiled a quick five-step guide.
 This process is explained in more detail during our Wakefield Introduction to Foster Training Workshops and during your Form F assessment.

-After your initial enquiry, if you met the criteria then you will be visited at your home.
+After your initial enquiry, if you met the criteria you’ll be visited at your home.
 This is an ideal opportunity for you and any family members to get to know us and for us to talk to you about fostering in more depth.

-If you are assessed as ready to proceed, we will invite you to attend the 'Wakefield Introduction to Foster Training', where you can learn all about fostering, the children who need foster care and have the opportunity to meet experienced Wakefield foster carers.
+If you’re assessed as ready to proceed, we’ll invite you to attend the 'Wakefield Introduction to Foster Training', where you can learn all about fostering, the children who need foster care and have the opportunity to meet experienced Wakefield foster carers.

 We ask you to complete a fostering application form and carry out background checks with the police, your GP, as well as the local authority and services where you live.
 We also ask for references from employers and people who know you well.

-Once the necessary checks have been completed we will start the fostering assessment process.
+Once the necessary checks have been completed we’ll start the fostering assessment process.
 This includes around eight to ten home visits and from these visits, we work together to put a report together ready for the fostering panel.

-Along with your assessing social worker, you will attend a fostering panel for your application to be considered.
+Along with your assessing social worker, you’ll attend a fostering panel for your application to be considered.
 The panel will make a recommendation and our agency decision maker decides whether you can be approved as a foster carer.

-If successful, we will discuss matching you with a child that best suits your family's circumstances and this can happen quite quickly in most instances.
+If successful, we’ll discuss matching you with a child that best suits your family's circumstances and this can happen quite quickly in most instances.